 - Individuals challenging INTERPOL Red Notices; obtained decisions from INTERPOL to delete or block Red Notices in four separate individual matters.

-- Individual challenging extradition from the United States.
+- Multiple individuals challenging extradition to and from the United States.

 - JD, Yale Law School, 1992

-- Diplom (Master's Equivalent), Political Science, Freie Universität Berlin, 1989
+- Diploma, Political Science, Freie Universität Berlin, 1989

 - BA, Political Science, Williams College, 1987, magna cum laude